mgaillard/TerrainViewerWidget/README.md

 # TerrainViewerWidget
 A turnkey Qt Widget to display a terrain in 3D.
 Tessellation is used to efficiently display the terrain, so that it runs in real time even on low-end hardware.
-Tested only with Nvidia and Intel GPUs.
+A very efficient algorithm to approximate global illumination has been implemented based on this paper: *Timonen, Ville, and Jan Westerholm.
+"Scalable Height Field Self‐Shadowing."
+Computer Graphics Forum.
+Vol. 29.
+No. 2.
+Oxford, UK: Blackwell Publishing Ltd, 2010.* Tested only with Nvidia and Intel GPUs.
 It probably works on AMD GPUs as well.

 ![Screenshot](screenshot.png "Screenshot of the sample application")